 Please note that this article contains affiliate links.
-This means that if you choose to purchase A Court of Thorns and Roses via any of the links, I will receive a small commission to support the blog at no extra cost to you.
-These affiliate links do not affect my final opinion of the product.
+This means that if you choose to purchase any products via any of the links below, I may receive a small commission at no extra cost to you.
+These affiliate links do not affect my final opinion of the products.

-A Court of Thorns and Roses plot – 4/5
+A Court of Thorns and Roses plot – 3.75/5

 Throughout the first 200 pages or so, I kept thinking: nothing interesting has actually happened.
-Yes, some moments have gone by that I could later describe as plot moments but none of them would anybody go “ooh, that sounds juicy”.
+Yes, some moments have gone by that I could later describe as plot moments but none of them would make anybody go “Ooh, that sounds juicy”.
 So I was really switching off at this point.
-Plus the downright shallowness of the main character and her feeling of “falling in love” with this man she doesn’t know just because he was broad shoulder and a good jawline were really putting me off.
+Plus the downright shallowness of the main character and her feeling of “falling in love” with this man she doesn’t know just because he was broad shoulders and a good jawline were really putting me off.

-A Court of Thorns and Roses characters – 3/5
+A Court of Thorns and Roses characters – 3.25/5

 Lucien is an interesting character.
 He holds resentment towards Feyre for killing their brethren (as he rightfully should) and so constantly teases her, is often mean to her and standoffish.
 However, his character arc is one of the more satisfying and makes me hope he’s in the later books rather than Tamlin who, as aforementioned, was dull as dishwater.